cuginoAle/freeagent_csv_parser/README.md

 # freeagent_csv_parser

-This is a little tool to convert Monzo's cvs export into the format FreeAgent understands
+This is a little tool to convert Monzo's and Trasferwise's cvs export into the format FreeAgent understands

 ## Usage:

 ```
 $> npm i -g @cuginoale/freeagent_csv_parser
 $> csv_fa <file_name>